-32. Subject to paragraph 31, where Exit Capacity applications18 result in National Grid identifying the need to release Incremental Obligated Exit Capacity at more than one NTS Exit Point and they share the same potential donor NTS Exit Point, analysis of substitution opportunities will be undertaken according to a ranking of recipient and donor NTS Exit Point pairings by their exchange rate, (see paragraphs 33 to 45).
+29. Subject to paragraph 28, where Exit Capacity applications result in National Grid identifying the need to release Incremental Obligated Exit Capacity at more than one NTS Exit Point, analysis of substitution opportunities will be undertaken according to a ranking of recipient NTS Exit Points by their Revenue Driver11 ("RD"), (see Special Condition 5G12).
+Ranking will start with NTS Exit Points with no RD, followed by the NTS Exit Point with the highest RD then the next highest, and so on, finishing with the NTS Exit Point with the lowest RD.